 While lobbies and lounges should not be monopolized by small groups, they may occasionally be reserved for group use.
 Reservations should be made with the Coordinator for Residence Life with signs posted on the day of the event.
 Lobbies and lounges should be cleaned and returned to their original condition after the event.
 Public displays of affection are unacceptable.
-When couples are seated together in public areas, at least one person should be sitting upright at all times.
 Sleeping is not allowed in the lobbies or lounges.